bcgov/ssdtools/README.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms
+By participating in this project you agree to abide by its terms.

 ## License